vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 All validators must execute this step, regardless of whether or not they are running Vega Visor.

-After all the validators agree on the `upgrade block height` and the `desired version` of the Vega, vote on an upgrade.
-To vote, use the following command:
+After all the validators agree on the `upgrade block height` and the `desired version` of Vega, vote on an upgrade.
+To vote, use the following command, as an example.
+Be sure to confirm the release tag and height before you continue:

 ```bash
 vega protocol_upgrade_proposal \